-Using the list below for the 13 different oatmeal nutrition entries in our Magnesium database, the highest amount of Magnesium is in Cereals, QUAKER, Instant Oatmeal, Cinnamon Spice, reduced sugar which contains 117 mg of Magnesium per 100g.
-The lowest amount of Magnesium is in Cereals, QUAKER, QUAKER MultiGrain Oatmeal, prepared with water, no salt which in 100g contains 22 mg of Magnesium.
+Using the list below for the 13 different oatmeal nutrition entries in our database, the highest amount of Magnesium is found in Cereals, QUAKER, Instant Oatmeal, Cinnamon Spice, reduced sugar which contains 117 mg of Magnesium per 100g.
+The lowest amount of Magnesium is in Cereals, QUAKER, QUAKER MultiGrain Oatmeal, prepared with water, salt which in 100g contains 22 mg of Magnesium.

-The median value of Magnesium is in Cereals, QUAKER, Instant Oatmeal, raisins, dates and walnuts, dry which in 100g contains 92 mg of Magnesium.
-The average amount of Magnesium in 100g of oatmeal, based on the list below is 84.62 mg of Magnesium.
+The median value of Magnesium is found in Cereals, QUAKER, Instant Oatmeal, raisins, dates and walnuts, dry which in 100g contains 92 mg of Magnesium.
+The average amount of Magnesium contained in 100g of oatmeal, based on the list below is 84.62 mg of Magnesium.

 From the Magnesium content in oatmeal list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Magnesium.
 Each oatmeal item can be scaled by different amounts to adjust the amounts of Magnesium so that it is not just, for example, the values in 100g of Cereals, QUAKER, Instant Oatmeal, Cinnamon Spice, reduced sugar.
 The item can be scaled by quantites in g, oz or typical serving sizes.